-The producer has undertaken satisfactory consultation with stakeholders prior to submitting the plan for approval and will provide opportunity for stakeholder input in the implementation and operation of the product stewardship program
+The producer has undertaken satisfactory consultation with stakeholders prior to submitting the plan for approval and will provide opportunity for stakeholder input in the implementation and operation of the extended producer responsibility program.

 During 2021, EPRA undertook a consultation process that provided meaningful opportunities for public consultation and comment.
 An overview of that process is included in Appendix B below.